People are not always fairly judged, and there are psychological effects that cause this to happen. Are we being fair or are we being influenced?

 2. Inaccessibility Effect

-Very twofold effect.
-It lies in the fact that people with high and inaccessible ideals are more interesting and desirable for others than those available here and now.
+This is a twofold effect.
+It lies in the fact that people with high and inaccessible ideals seem more interesting and desirable to others than those available here and open.
 At the same time, “the elusive” person scares people away and soon becomes lonely.
+It’s much like the statement about mysterious people being more interesting.

 3. Pygmalion Effect